 4) Manufactured Spending and Other Advanced Methods.

 I have about a dozen open credit cards, but if I had to pick the best credit card for beginners it would be the Chase Sapphire Preferred card.
 The Chase Sapphire Preferred card earns 2x points on travel and dining and earns Chase Ultimate Rewards which transfer to various hotel and airline program such as United, Southwest, Hyatt, Marriott and more.
-The sign up bonus is usually 45,000 (40,000 bonus+5,000 for adding an authorized user) but has been increased to 55,000 (50,000 sign up bonus+5,000 for adding an authorized user).
+It is offering a limited time sign up bonus of 80,000 points (up from 60,000).
 In order to earn the sign up bonus, you need to spend 4,000 in the first 3 months.
-There is a $95 annual fee but it is waived the first year so you can always cancel the card before the fee is charged if you do not think it is worth the annual fee.
-Here is the link to sign up (please note if you apply and are approved using this link, I will earn 10,000 bonus points).
+Here is the link to sign up (this is my referral link).

 Have a goal.
 Know where you want to go and when to choose which programs to earn miles and points with and which credit cards to apply for.
 The best card for you depends on your goals, where you live and which airlines are more convenient.